 Applicants must obtain the sponsorship of a tenured faculty member other than their PhD dissertation advisor who is willing to serve as their primary mentor.

-DEADLINE: December 15, 2016. *Note, CU Boulder has a different deadline than other institutions.* For applications after the website deadline and between November 1st and December 15, 2016, email all materials and this information form to firstname.lastname@example.org.
+DEADLINE: December 15, 2016. *Note, CU Boulder has a different deadline than other institutions.* For applications after the website deadline of December 15, 2016, email all materials and this information form to firstname.lastname@example.org.

-REQUIRED DOCUMENTS: Late Submission form, CV, references, mentor letter, research proposal, PhD abstract, education background statement and writing sample.
+REQUIRED DOCUMENTS: Late Submission form (only required for applications submitted after December 15, 2016), CV, references, mentor letter, research proposal, PhD abstract, department chair letter, education background statement and writing sample.
 See the Evaluation and Selection section for more information.